powerplace-io/power-places-scraper/README.md

 # Power Places Scraper

 This scraper aims to scrape places (buisnesses, bars, cafés, etc.) and provide a popularity index by utilizing the google search.
+It was written [powerplace.io](https://powerplace.io) for internal usage and later made public.

 The most straight forward and complete way of getting all google-listed places in an area is to use the Nearby-Search in the Google Places API.
 This approach